HectareaGalbis/clith/docs/scribble/reference.md

            ,@body))))

 As VARS is always a list, we can use MULTIPLE-VALUE-BIND in case additional variables are passed.
+Also, we are assuming here that no additional options are passed with the variables to be bound.

 Now, using WITH: